Parameter space exploration of ecological models: Introduction

-The disciplines of uncertainty and sensivity analysis have been developed in the context of the physical sciences and engineering, and have been greatly developed in the 1980 and 1990 decades \cite{McKay79, Saltelli04, Florian92, Helton03, Helton05, Archer97, Huntington98, Ye98, Kleijnen99, Smith02, ImanConover82, ImanConover87, Morris91, Saltelli99}.
 More recently, these analyses have been successfully applied to biological models, in order to explore the possible outcomes from the model output, estimate their probability distribution and the dependency of the output on different combinations of parameters, and to assess which parameters require more experimental effort in order to be more confidently estimated.
-This kind of parameter space exploration is considered a fundamental step prior to using the model in management decisions \cite{Bart95}.
+This kind of parameter space exploration is considered a fundamental step prior to using the model in management decisions \citep{Bart95}.

-One approach to the parameter space exploration, which will be described here, is to generate samples from the parameter space, run the model with these samples, and analyse the qualitative or quantitative differences in the model output.
-Section \ref{Sampling} will present the sampling techniques, with empashis on the Latin Hypercube method, while section \ref{QuantAnal} will deal with quantitative analyses.
+One approach to the parameter space exploration, which will be described here, is to generate samples from the parameter space, run the model with these samples, and analyze the qualitative or quantitative differences in the model output.
+In this context, the sampling of the parameter space may be regarded as a bridge between the modeling of the system and the inference problem of acquiring information about the whole parameter space, having only access to a subset of that information.
+This inference can be done in the light of any of the statistical schools.

+Section \ref{Sampling} will present the sampling techniques, with emphasis on the Latin Hypercube method, while section \ref{QuantAnal} will present some tools for the quantitative analyses.
 We should emphasize that the analyses tools are not coupled with the sampling techniques used: one can, in principle, use the sampling techniques described and other analyses tools, or apply the analyses described here to a more general class of sampling methods.
-We also present an example of the sampling and analysis used in section \ref{Leslie}.
+We also present two examples of the sampling and analysis used in section \ref{Leslie} and \ref{Tribolium}.
 Then, we briefly review some relevant research papers which have used such techniques in the exploration of ecological models in section \ref{Studies}.